Minimal Access surgery and Cancer services

 In addition to these, Dr Kotasthane also performs a variety of advanced hysteroscopic procedures like intrauterine septum resections and treatment of Asherman’s syndrome, which causes intrauterine adhesions and can lead to infertility.

-Dr Kotasthane has established a complex laparoscopic service in orange Parkes and Bathurst since he came to this region.
+Dr Kotasthane has established a complex laparoscopic service in Orange, Parkes and Bathurst since he came to this NSW region.

 This includes performing complex level 4 endometriosis surgeries, laparoscopic hysterectomies and myomectomies(removal of fibroids laparoscopically)